MicrosoftDocs/windows-powershell-docs/docset/windows/configci/new-cipolicy.md

 ### Example 1: Create a policy
 ```
 The first command scans for driver information and creates rules at the Publisher level.
 The command creates a policy and stores it in the file that is named Policy.xml.
 This command specifies the **OmitPaths** parameter to exclude files in the temp\ConfigCITestBinaries folder.
-The command specifies the **NoScript** parameterso that it gets information for only PE files.
+The command specifies the **NoScript** parameter so that it gets information for only PE files.
 PS C:\> New-CIPolicy -ScanPath '.\temp\' -UserPEs -OmitPaths '.\temp\ConfigCITestBinaries' -NoScript -FilePath '.\Policy.xml' -Level Publisher
 Scan completed successfully